LuuKhoaHoc/clean-work/design.md

 - FE PHP files contain mostly HTML codes and some PHP tags for **include/require/use at the header & represent data onto UI by variables or loop**
 - BE PHP file only contain PHP code to process datas from database or UI's form
+- BE is allow to be *hard to read* as long as it works
 - If any data from database would go into UI, it must be first extract into an array, and then that array is called in the UI